darktable-org/dtorg/content/blog/2012-03-02-darktable-and-opencl/2012-03-02-darktable-and-opencl.md

 Before going into the details, the above already makes clear that we should not process several images in parallel with OpenCL.
 We already make maximum use of GPU memory by tiling and the nature of GPU processing will already parallelize processing to the max on a pixel by pixel basis.
 No room for additional parallelization.
 In preferences set "export multiple images in parallel" to 1.

-When you are running darktable with OpenCL support and if you suspect slow processing (namely during image exports), restart DT from a console with option '-d opencl'.
+When you are running darktable with OpenCL support and if you suspect slow processing (namely during image exports), restart DT from a console with option `-d opencl`.

 Watch out for modules that fail with an error message.
 Pay special attention to error code -4; this is the error we get when on-GPU memory allocation fails.
 Module “equalizer” is a hot candidate for this.
 Sometimes you might get a message on a module failing due to not fulfilled “roi” requests (esp. module “demosaic”).
 This can be ignored; it is a current darktable limitation but does not indicate any OpenCL problem.

-If you get “-4” errors, go into file $HOME/.config/darktable/darktablerc, where DT stores its configuration parameters and look for opencl_memory_headroom.
+If you get “-4” errors, go into file `$HOME/.config/darktable/darktablerc`, where DT stores its configuration parameters and look for `opencl_memory_headroom`.
 This value tells darktable how many megabytes (out of the totally available amount) should be left free for driver and video purposes.
 By default it is set to 300MB, which works well with current NVIDIA cards.
 If you increase this value (steps of 50 are a good choice), you even further reduce danger to run into allocation failures.
 On the negative side, this requires stronger tiling (more but smaller tiles) which is a bit less efficient.
 In the end you should rather accept more tiling than more allocation failures!

 With current Radeon cards users have observed a different issue.
 Those cards will often only report to have less available memory than they physically own; typically 512MB out of 1GB.
 In the first place this will prevent them from being accepted as valuable OpenCL devices by DT (we set a minimum requirement of 768MB).
 You can change this behavior if you set opencl_memory_requirement to 512.
 The good news is that Radeon cards seem to have less memory overhead (at least within the reported 512MB).
 Therefore you can try to set opencl_memory_headroom to a value as low as 150 or even 100.
 This should leave you with a quite reasonable amount of free GPU memory for OpenCL processing.
 Give it a try and share your success stories at [darktable-users@sourceforge.net](mailto:darktable-users@sourceforge.net).